Eliseo Castillo: Professional career

 At the age of 20, he began his professional career as a boxer.
 His first bout was against Anthony Mack (who was also making his professional debut that evening) on February 24, 1996.
-Castillo won the bout via first round knockout.
+Castillo won the bout via first-round knockout.
 He fought off-and-on into the new millennium, at one time even taking 3 years off from the sport.

-Though his career has been spotty, he still managed to remain undefeated up until April 2005.
-The only blemish on his record up until that point was a draw to Terry Pitts (who later changed his name to Sajad Abdul Aziz) on November 13, 1998 at the famed Mahi Shrine Temple Auditorium in Miami.
+Though his career had been spotty, he still managed to remain undefeated up until April 2005.
+The only blemish on his record up until that point was a draw to Terry Pitts (who later changed his name to Sajad Abdul Aziz) on November 13, 1998, at the famed Mahi Shrine Temple Auditorium in Miami.
 Aziz was able to score knockdowns in both the 4th and 5th rounds, but Castillo fought back and secured a majority draw.
 These fights were at cruiserweight.

-His biggest victory came on July 3, 2004 against former Heavyweight champion Michael Moorer at the American Airlines Arena in Miami.
+His biggest victory came on July 3, 2004, against former Heavyweight champion Michael Moorer at the American Airlines Arena in Miami.
 He beat the former champion by a unanimous decision in their 10-round bout.
 This brought him some level of attention from the boxing press and garnered for him a fight with Wladimir Klitschko the following year.

 At 2:51 in the fourth round, Klitschko was declared the victor after referee Daniel Van de Wiele stopped the fight.

 Shortly after the fight with Klitschko, Castillo moved back down to the Cruiserweight division.
-He has won two straight since the Klitschko loss and was KOd by, the then undefeated, Johnathon Banks on July 26, 2006.
+He won two straight since the Klitschko loss and was KOd by, the then undefeated, Johnathon Banks on July 26, 2006.